Current Schedule Chef-Instructors

 experience helped Jeff to develop his own vision for ZIN, featuring updated and

-much of it from his own Eastside Farm). |
+enhanced American home cooking and farm fresh produce much of it from his own Eastside Farm). |

 Susan Mall attended the California Culinary Academy in San Francisco and went on to work at some pretty great places in San Francisco.
 In LA, she worked for a combination of restaurants and catering companies, and found that she enjoyed the pace of catering much more than that of restaurants.
 In 1998 Susan moved to Healdsburg to run the kitchen at Oakville Grocery where she met Jeff.
 About six years ago they started farming and created Eastside Farm.
 Two years ago they were given 13 chickens which have multiplied to more than 100.
 Susan's alter-ego Chicken Mama shares her chicken and other farm escapades on her Eastside Farm Chronicles blog.
 She shares her expertise through backyard chicken classes to Slow Food members and other locals. |